 Listen, I said this wasn’t an impressive list.
 Most of our day to day messes are a result of not putting things where they go when we’re done with them!
 Throw away your trash, don’t just leave it.
 Put your dishes away, don’t just leave your plate in the living room.
 Pick up that throw blanket you’re done cuddling under.
 Put your contact solution back in the cabinet.
 These chores don’t take any time but the added up mess will test your sanity.

 Make a routine

 I no longer have cleaning days, or cleaning weekends.
 My house is in a constant mess battle and I cannot wait that long to have it look reasonable.
-On Pinterest there are a million cleaning schedules you could utilize, if you need one, get it.
+On Pinterest there are a million cleaning schedules you could utilize.
+If you need one, get it.
 I’m type A but not that type A. When laundry baskets are full, they get washed.
 When dinner is over, dishes are washed.
 When big messes are made they are immediately cleaned up.
 Break it down how you need things to be for your own sanity.
 If that means a chore chart, go for it.
-If you and your partner switch off dinner and clean off, do it.
+If you and your partner switch off dinner and clean up duty, do it.
 Find what works for you and stick with it!

 Make your bed

 Sorry this one is extra lame, but it is amazing how immediately clean your house looks if only your bed is made.
 It also makes other messes (all the clothes you threw on the floor so you could make your bed) in your room really stand out.
 I don’t do anything fancy and I’m not saying you need to either, but just get your top piece to be spread evenly over the bed.